google/fhir-data-pipes/doc/run-cloud-build-locally.md

 $ source ./venv/bin/activate
 ```

-Then, you can then install the requirements with:
+Then, you can install the requirements with:

 ```bash
 pip3 install -r ./synthea-hiv/uploader/requirements.txt